DevMark006/Android_Development_Projects/README.md

-This repository is about my applicaton development projects mainly focus in android development
+#This is a public repository of my previous android application development projects